BigBIueWhale/opennotebook_setup/README.md

 Then in the UI:

-1. Add a Source → it should load/use `bge-m3:567m-fp16`
+1. Add a Source with embeddings enabled -> should load/use `bge-m3:567m-fp16`
-2. Chat → it should load/use `qwen3:32b-q4_K_M-opennotebook`
+2. Normal chat -> should load/use `qwen3:32b-q4_K_M-opennotebook`
+3. Run a Transformation or anything tool-heavy / long-context -> should load/use `nemotron-3-nano:30b-a3b-q4_K_M-opennotebook-220k`

 ---

-## What you *do not* need to change when switching to `bge-m3:567m-fp16`

-If you are already using Ollama successfully:

-* You do **not** need to change Open Notebook “context” settings just because you changed the embedding model.
-* You **do** need to:

-  1. Set the embedding model to `bge-m3:567m-fp16`
-  2. Re-embed existing content so your index is consistent

-That's it.

----

-## Security status (what this deployment guarantees)
+## 12) Security status (what this deployment guarantees)

-* Web UI/API: **only reachable via SSH tunnel**
+* Web UI/API: only reachable via SSH tunnel
 * Data: stored on the server under `~/open-notebook/`
-* LLM + embeddings: **100% local** via Ollama
+* LLM + embeddings: 100% local via Ollama
 * Audio: disabled (no surprise VRAM pressure)

-If your goal is “maximum correctness over speed”, this is the cleanest way to make Open Notebook behave deterministically: one LLM everywhere, one embedding model everywhere, and a forced `/think` default baked into the LLM.
+This setup is intentionally simple:

+* One small-ish chat model (32K) for normal use
+* One massive-context model (220K) for everything that can blow up context
+* One embedding model everywhere
+* No audio stack